DBCDK/serviceprovider/doc/README.md

 This encoding is designed both easy to work directly with in client code.
 It will also be properly encoded linked data, if we add 1) an `@context` with the url of `work-context.jsonld` and 2) an `@id` with the id of the object.

-Note: a source for creator types of dkdcplus is danmarc, ie http://www.kat-format.dk/danMARC2/Danmarc2.bilagJ.htm
+Note: a source for creator types of dkdcplus is danmarc, i.e. http://www.kat-format.dk/danMARC2/Danmarc2.bilagJ.htm
 # Testing
 ## Unit tests
 Unit tests are placed with the modules and components in a `__tests__` folder